networknt/light-doc/content/tool/consul/cluster-install.md

 * Original Client

-For an original client, there is no need to update anything on the Consul server, it only need a read-only policy for service.
+For an original client, there is no need to update anything on the Consul server, and it only needs a read-only policy for service.
 Here is an example to create a read-only token for a client.

 ```
 curl -k --request PUT --header "X-Consul-Token: bio324k3lje23" --data '{"Name": "Agent Token","Type": "client","Rules": "node \"\" { policy = \"write\" } service \"\" { policy = \"read\" }"}' https://198.55.49.188:8500/v1/acl/create

 ```

-For an organzation with a lot of services and clients, it is recommended that we create a service token and client token for one LOB instead of create separate tokens for each individual service.
+For an organization with a lot of services and clients, it is recommended that we create a service token and client token for one LOB instead of creating separate a token for each service.

+This is to make ACL token management simpler.
+If you have DevOps pipeline or light-config-server is deployed, then it is recommended to have each service and client to have their own token.

 ### Enable TLS

-Above installation is suitable for non-production environment to test initial Consul connectivity issues.
-This setup and configuration should be suitable for a production environment, however TLS/SSL must be implemented on the WebUI and communication ports to future ensure secure communication.
+Above installation is suitable for the non-production environment to test initial Consul connectivity issues.
+This setup and configuration should be OK for a production environment; however, TLS/SSL must be implemented on the WebUI and communication between nodes to ensure secure communication.

 https://www.consul.io/docs/agent/encryption.html#configuring-tls-on-an-existing-cluster

 Self Signed SSL with Consul